Breast Cancer 101

 - 50 percent – the reduction in breast cancer death rates amongst patients diagnosed with breast cancer.

-Breast Cancer 101 – by the Numbers (Global Statistics)
+Breast Cancer 101 – by the Numbers (Global)

-- 522,000 – the number of women who died due to breast cancer in 2012.
-Breast cancer is now the most common cause of cancer death among women.
+- 685,000– the number of women who died due to breast cancer in 2020.
+Breast cancer is now the most common cause of cancer death among women worldwide.

 - 20 percent – the increase in breast cancer incidence across the world since 2008.

-There are several types of treatment commonly used for breast cancer.
+There are several types of treatments commonly used for breast cancer.
 These include:

-- Radiation Therapy — Radiation therapy is usually performed in women who have received mastectomy or breast-conserving surgery.
-During radiation therapy, radiation is directed toward areas of the body affected by cancer to eliminate any remaining cancer cells.
+Radiation therapy is usually performed in women who have received mastectomy or breast-conserving surgery.
+During this treatment, radiation is directed toward areas of the body affected by cancer to eliminate any remaining cancer cells.